widmaker666/alexandre_hontcharouk_portfolio/README.md

+# [Alexandre Hontcharouk]'s Portfolio

+Welcome to my online portfolio!
+I'm a frontend developer passionate about JavaScript and its frameworks, especially React and Next.js.
+My enthusiasm for problem-solving and my perseverance constantly drive me to seek innovative solutions to technical challenges.

+## About Me

+- **Passionate about JavaScript**: I'm a staunch advocate for JavaScript and its ecosystem.
+I love creating interactive and high-performance web applications using the latest technologies.

+- **Passionate to React and Next.js**: I've gained solid expertise in React and Next.js, enabling me to create modern, responsive, and optimized user interfaces.

+- **Team Player**: I enjoy collaborating with other developers and firmly believe in the value of teamwork.
+The synergy that comes from collaboration can yield exceptional results.

+- **Agile Methodology**: I'm a proponent of the Agile methodology, which means I'm adaptable, responsive, and focused on the continuous delivery of high-quality software.

+## My Portfolio

+This portfolio was built with Next.js and utilizes a MongoDB database to store and showcase my projects.
+You'll find a selection of projects I've worked on, demonstrating my expertise in web development.
+These projects cover a wide range of domains, from creating complex web applications to designing elegant user interfaces.

+## Objective

+This portfolio is not just a showcase of my skills; it also marks the beginning of my freelance career.
+I'm open to collaborations and exciting job opportunities.
+Recruiters will be able to discover the extent of my skills, which have evolved well beyond those of a junior developer.

+Feel free to explore my portfolio and contact me if you're interested in collaborating or if you have any questions.
+Thank you for taking the time to explore my work!

+FR ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Portfolio d'[Alexandre Hontcharouk]

 Bienvenue sur mon portfolio en ligne !
 Je suis un développeur frontend passionné par JavaScript et ses frameworks, notamment React et Next.js.
 Ma passion pour la résolution de problèmes et ma persévérance me poussent constamment à rechercher des solutions innovantes pour les défis techniques auxquels je suis confronté.